spineo/quotations/index.md

 > sonnets, two long narrative poems, and a few other verses, some of uncertain authorship.
 His plays have been translated
 > into every major living language and are performed more often than those of any other playwright (source: extract from [Wikipedia](https://en.wikipedia.org/wiki/William_Shakespeare))

-* A search field allows a user to enter a search term and return a list (ordered by relevance) of quotations associated with that term.
+1. A search field allows a user to enter a search term and return a list (ordered by relevance) of quotations associated with that term.
 The number returned can be specified from a selection widget (i.e., in increments of 5 or 10).
-This is our _list_ view that shows only the quotation and author associated with each returned item along with a link to the detailed view (that includes the author bio)
+This is our _list_ view that shows only the quotation and author associated with each returned item along with a link to the _detail_ view (that includes the author bio as showbn above)

-That's it for now!
+That's it for use cases (at least for now)